Eastern Command (Pakistan): Background

-The Pakistan Army inherited six infantry divisions and an armored brigade after independence in 1947 from the British Indian Army, deploying most of their armed assets in West Pakistan.
+The Pakistan Army inherited six infantry divisions and an armoured brigade after independence in 1947 from the British Indian Army, deploying most of their armed assets in West Pakistan.
 East Pakistan had one infantry brigade in 1948, which was made up of two infantry battalions, the 1st East Bengal Regiment and the 1/14th (1st battalion of 14th Punjab Regiment) or 3/8th Punjab Regiment (3rd battalion of the 8th Punjab Regiment).
 Between them, the two battalions boasted five rifle companies (a battalion normally had five companies).
 This weak brigade – under the command of Brigadier Ayub Khan (served as an acting Major General – appointment: GOC, 14th Infantry Division) – and a number of East Pakistan Rifles (EPR) wings were tasked with defending East Pakistan during the Kashmir War of 1947.
 The Pakistan Air Force (PAF) and Pakistan Navy had little presence in East Pakistan at that time.
 The reasons for placing more than 90 percent of the armed might in West Pakistan were: